dimgerasimou/dwmasyncblocks/README.md

 # dwmblocks

-This is a status bar designed to work with the sucklless dwm.
+This is a status bar designed to work with the suckless dwm.
-It differs from other dwmblock builds by executing the blocks asynchronously, thus not having the effect of blocks disappearing if they are late on updating.
+It differs from other dwmblocks builds by executing the blocks asynchronously, thus not having the effect of blocks disappearing if they are late on updating.

 ## Requirments